What You Need to Know About the FEHB Program and Health Savings Accounts (HSA)

 This account augmentation advantage is dramatic if you consider the catastrophic guarantee provided by most FEHB plans.
 Consider a traditional plan, national or local, that holds self-only total out-of-pocket cost to $6,000, without significant loopholes.
 Compare that to a High Deductible plan, with a guarantee of $7,000 for a self-only enrollment, also without significant loopholes.
 The traditional plan seems better.
 However, under the High Deductible plan your plan-paid HSA account of $1,000 (a typical amount for self only) can be used to defray large expenses, thereby reducing your potential loss to $6,000.
 Beyond that, you can make tax advantaged voluntary contributions of over $2,000 and pay your bills through your augmented account.
 This lets you save approximately $700 through lower tax payments if you face catastrophic expense.
 Hence, your total cost exposure is only about $5,300, lower than that claimed by the traditional plan, and reversing the conclusion as to which plan has a better guarantee.
 Most HDHP plans, evaluated this way, offer catastrophic expense protection as good as or better than most traditional plans.

-While retirees over the age of 65 cannot establish HSAs, those nearing retirement not only can take advantage of HSAs, but also are eligible for "catch up" contributions after age 55, until enrolled in Medicare.
+While retirees over the age of 65 with Medicare cannot establish HSAs, those nearing retirement not only can take advantage of HSAs, but also are eligible for "catch up" contributions after age 55.
 These contributions can reduce after-tax expenses by hundreds of dollars a year more, or simply be added to the growing HSA balance.
 Upon retirement, the HSA balance remains available for the rest of your life and continues to earn tax-free returns.
 Additionally, after you turn 65, non-medical distributions from your HSA are allowed and you only have to pay your normal tax obligations on such a withdrawal.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.